akrymski/reserver/README.md

 Reserver is a built-tool-by-convention.
 Instead of writing config files, it expects your app to have the following structure:

 ```
-/html/index.ext -> compiled to /index.html
+src/html/index.ext -> compiled to //index.html
-/js/index.ext   -> compiled to /index.js
+src/js/index.ext   -> compiled to //index.js
-/css/index.ext  -> compiled to /index.css
+src/css/index.ext  -> compiled to //index.css
 ```

 Inside each directory there needs to be a file called `index` with it's appropriate _extension_.
 Based on the extension, reserver will compile the index file as necessary.
 For example if you have `/css/index.less` then `less` will be used to compile your CSS.
+The `index` file is responsible for including any dependencies, for example using `@import` in CSS or `require()` in JavaScript.

 Supported extensions are: